by Katherina Baranova MD and Matt Cecchini MD FRCPC

 Stations that may be described in your report:

-Finding cancer cells in a lymph node increases the nodal stage (see Staging below) and is associated with a worse prognosis.
-The nodal stage selected will depend on where the lymph node with cancer cells was located (the station).
+Finding tumour cells in a lymph node increases the nodal stage (see Staging below) and is associated with a worse prognosis.
+The nodal stage selected will depend on where the lymph node with tumour cells was located (the station).

 Small cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour, the number of tumours found in the tissue examined, and whether the tumour has broken through the pleural or has spread to organs around the lungs.